Mayuresh-22/jalyoddhe/README.md

 # Jalyoddhe
 From space to shore - Detect, Protect, Restore.

-Jalyoddhe is a full-stack system designed to detect and visualize coastal/marine pollution using satellite imagery and AI.
+Jalyoddhe is a full-stack system designed to detect and visualise coastal/marine pollution using satellite imagery and AI.

 It provides:
 - Inference Pipeline (tile-based, multi-label classification)